IBM/db2sock-ibmi/README.md

 ```
 (*) PASE libdb400.a does not support wide CLI APIs.
-Therefore, simply call ILE DB2 with data (your problem).
+Therefore, this libdb400.a simply calls ILE DB2.

 #Contributors